MatsM16/sveve-dotnet/readme.md

 ```

 > [!tip]
-> If Sveve sends a notification that you have no consumers for,
+> If no consumers are registered for a notification or any consumer throws during handling,
 > your API will return `500 Internal Server Error` and Sveve will try again later.

-> [!tip]
-> If any consumer throws an exception during handling of an exception,
-> your API returns `500 Internal Server Error` and Sveve will try again later.

 ## Configure Sveve
 Once your API is configured to consume notifications from Sveve, you need to tell Sveve where to deliver the reports.